A simple way to visualize your entire security program and all the tools that support it.

 - The matrix admittedly gets a little wonky when cloud technologies are introduced.
 They often bleed across categories, not neatly fitting into any specific buckets.

-Creative Commons photo attribution to Flickr user Dako Huang.
+Creative Commons photo attribution with logo addition to Flickr user Dako Huang.